distributed-lab/simplicity-bn254/README.md

 ## Usage

-All tests are surrounded with `#ifdef TESTING ... #endif` block which enables easy management.
+All tests are surrounded with `#ifdef TESTING ... #endif` block which enables easy test functions management.
 Any tests function name begins with `test_` prefix which enables the usage of `simply test` CLI.

-We also use `mcpp` to handle imports by using `#include FILE_NAME`.
+We also use `mcpp` to handle imports by using `#include "FILE_NAME"` directives.
 Also, each file content is surrounded with `#ifndef FILE_NAME #define FILE_NAME .. #endif`, which allows us to manage dobule imports easily.

 All tests data are generated using [gnark-crypto](https://github.com/Consensys/gnark-crypto) which also was a refference implementation of fields.